Brooklyn College Celebrates Black History Month with Performance and Poetry at The Tow Center

 A reminder of the roots of the month-long holiday and a call to celebrate black history and culture year-round were key messages in the afternoon program.

-On February 6, members of the Brooklyn College campus community gathered in the grand lobby of the Leonard & Claire Tow Center for the Performing Arts to kickoff Black History Month.
+On February 6, members of the Brooklyn College campus community gathered in the grand lobby of The Leonard & Claire Tow Center for the Performing Arts to kickoff Black History Month.
 Hosted by the Office of Diversity and Equity Programs, celebration highlights included a performance by students from the Brooklyn College Conservatory of Music, directed by Malcolm Merriweather, assistant professor and director of choruses; alumnus and violinist Devon Webster; and a poetry reading by Rosamond King, associate professor of English and director of the college’s Ethyl R. Wolfe Institute of the Humanities.

-In her opening remarks President Michelle J. Anderson highlighted renowned alumni who themselves have contributed to history, including award-winning authors Gloria Naylor, Paule Marshall, and Paul Beatty; New York jurist Sterling Johnson and one of the newest district court judges in the United States, Jason Pulliam; New York City Public Advocate Jumaane Williams; journalist and CNN anchor Don Lemon, “and the person closest to our heart and the most outstanding alum that any institution could ever claim, Shirley Chisholm,” said Anderson.
+In her opening remarks President Michelle J. Anderson highlighted renowned alumni who themselves have contributed to history, including award-winning authors Gloria Naylor, Paule Marshall, and Paul Beatty; New York jurist Sterling Johnson and one of the newest district court judges in the United States, Jason Pulliam; New York City Public Advocate Jumaane William; journalist and CNN anchor Don Lemon, “and the person closest to our heart and the most outstanding alum that any institution could ever claim, Shirley Chisholm,” said Anderson.

 Africana Studies Professor and Chair Prudence Cumberbatch invoked historian Carter G. Woodson, the creator, in 1926, of Negro History Week.
 “Woodson understood that having a sense of one’s history, or as he said, tradition, was critical to the future of the race.
 He said, ‘those who have no record of what their forbears have accomplished lose the inspiration that comes from the teaching of biography and history,’” said Cumberbatch.
 “While Black History Month is a time for celebration and recognition, it should also be a call for us to reflect on how little we know, and how that lack of knowledge is passed down through the generations.
 As we celebrate BHM, let us work to ensure that the mission of Woodson continues in a substantive way, not just in February, but all year long.”